uclahs-cds/pipeline-call-sSNV/README.md

 # pipeline-call-sSNV

 ## Overview
 This pipeline performs somatic SNV calling given a pair of tumor/normal BAM.
-3 somatic SNV callers are available and described below.
+4 somatic SNV callers are available and described below.
 Each caller will run independently of each other.
 The mutect2 algorithm can also take multiple samples and tumor only samples.

+> **Note**: Because this pipeline uses an image stored in the GitHub Container Registry, you must follow the steps listed in the [Docker Introduction](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Docker+Introduction#DockerIntroduction-GitHubContainerRegistryGitHubContainerRegistry|Setup) on Confluence to set up a PAT for your GitHub account and log into the registry on the cluster before running this pipeline.

 ## Somatic SNV callers:
 * Somatic Sniper
 * Strelka2
 * Mutect2
+* MuSE

 ### SomaticSniper
 ![Diagram](image/diagram.svg)